 To start writing the smart contract, pick a development framework that works for you and learn its available tools.

-When smart contracts are executed, a fee must be paid to the network validators to execute transactions.
+When smart contracts are executed, a fee must be paid to the network consensus nodes to execute transactions.
 The computational unit of measurement used to denote this is called gas.
 In Ethereum, the price of gas depends on the congestion of the network.
 This is subject to change in Eth2 and varies depending on the network.
 Be sure to learn about how the network you are building on determines its gas price.

 All Solidity contract files end in a .sol extension and have a line at the top that specifies what version of solidity they are to be compiled with.
 For example the line